-France has a generous supply of pre-school and daycare centers but it can still be challenging to find an open spot, especially in childcare centres in Paris.
+France has a generous supply of pre-school and daycare centers.
+It can still be challenging to find an open spot, especially in childcare centres in Paris.
 How can you find a daycare centre and successfully put your child into the childcare system in France?

-Parents can send their babies to both publicly and privately run nurseries, called crèches, as soon as the child is three months old (the end of the average maternity leave).
+Parents can send their babies to both publicly- and privately-run nurseries, called crèches, as soon as the child is three months old.
+This coincides with the end of the average maternity leave.

-French public nurseries and daycare centres are funded by local and regional authorities and by means-tested parental fees.
-Most are open 11 hours a day and close only for one month over the summer period, as well as on public holidays.
+French public nurseries and daycare centers receive funds from local and regional authorities and parental fees.
+Most are open 11 hours a day and close only for one month over the summer period.

-All public and private nursery staff must meet strict standards of training, and are required to hold a childcare diploma.
+All public and private nursery staff must meet strict standards of training.
+They also must hold a childcare diploma.
 For information on the crèches or haltes garderies in your area, consult your local town hall, mairie.

-All French cities and towns offer this service but small, rural localities may have a limited number of places and in big cities, demand often outstrips availability.
-No matter where you live, you are strongly advised to put your name down in advance.
-This is sometimes the first thing a French family does as soon as they find out they are expecting a child.
+All French cities offer this service.
+However, small, rural localities may have a limited number of places while in big cities, demand often outstrips availability.
+No matter where you live, you should put your name down in advance.
+This is sometimes the first thing a French family does as soon as they find out they’re expecting.

 Alternative daycare options for babies and toddlers

-For babies or for after-school care for older children, there is also a system of qualified nannies, assistantes maternelles, who are paid to either look after children either on their own premises or at your home; they are allowed to take a maximum of five children at one time.
+For babies or for after-school care for older children, there is also a system of qualified nannies, assistantes maternelles.
+These nannies either look after children either on their own premises or at your home; they may take a maximum of five children at one time.